HDRUK/schemata/docs/dataset/latest/dataset-definitions-summary-properties-contact-point.md

 #/summary/contactPoint#/definitions/summary/properties/contactPoint
 ```

 Please provide a valid email address that can be used to coordinate data access requests with the publisher.
 Organisations are expected to provide a dedicated email address associated with the data access request process.
-Notes: An employee’s email address can only be provided on a temporary basis and if one is provided an explicit consent must be obtained for this purpose.
+Notes- An employee's email address can only be provided on a temporary basis and if one is provided an explicit consent must be obtained for this purpose.

 > dcat:contactPoint